Giving voice to the community

 “Our calls are quite long, especially if we’re checking in on someone’s well being, it can be 15 to 20 minutes… it’s helpful to have voicemail notifications come in through email so we know when to call someone back.”

-Stretford Public Hall started using Zendesk for free during the pandemic, which neatly integrated with Aircall.
+Stretford Public Hall started using Zendesk for free during the pandemic, which effectively integrated with Aircall.
 The integration automatically creates a help ticket and tags every call.
 This gave them one central system for their shared calls and tickets, creating a more efficient workflow.

 “It let us invest our time and attention toward calls and we could actually take notes to make sure that we got all the information.
 Since calls come in as Zendesk tickets, we don’t have to spend as much time managing triage.”